MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createwindowa.md

 If an application calls <b>CreateWindow</b> to create a MDI client window, <i>lpParam</i> should point to a <a href="/windows/desktop/api/winuser/ns-winuser-clientcreatestruct">CLIENTCREATESTRUCT</a> structure.
 If an MDI client window calls <b>CreateWindow</b> to create an MDI child window, <i>lpParam</i> should point to a <a href="/windows/desktop/api/winuser/ns-winuser-mdicreatestructa">MDICREATESTRUCT</a> structure. <i>lpParam</i> may be <b>NULL</b> if no additional data is needed.

-> [!NOTE]
->Return value
->Type: **HWND**
->
+## Returns

+Type: <b>HWND</b>

->If the function succeeds, the return value is a handle to the new window.
+If the function succeeds, the return value is a handle to the new window.

->If the function fails, the return value is NULL.
-To get extended error information, call GetLastError.
+If the function fails, the return value is <b>NULL</b>.
+To get extended error information, call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 ## -remarks